 Fishing with bait is the preferred technique for shore anglers.
 Many use a small ball of Berkley PowerBait, floating the hook just off the bottom.

 However, former guide Cole prefers the bobber method, which he said is exciting for many anglers because the bites are visible.

 He often fishes a piece of nightcrawler, salmon eggs or PowerBait products between 3 and 6 feet beneath the float.
 When the fishing is a bit tough, he’ll bait up with a small cluster of salmon roe.

 Cole recommends a 4-pound test leader for North Fork Reservoir, where very few of the fish will threaten light leader.
 He likes Berkley Vanish, a fluorocarbon line that all but disappears in the water and holds up well.

-Lures that work well include small spoons such as Luhr Jensen Super-Dupers and Dick Nites.
+Lures that work well include small spoons such as Luhr Jensen Super-Dupers.
 Cole sprays artificial lures with nightcrawler-scented Berkley Gulp Alive.